dapr/quickstarts/11.hello-dapr-slim/README.md

 });
 ```

 Here the endpoint `neworder`, will receive and handle messages.
-We log the incoming message, and respond with the same log.
+The handler logs the incoming message, and respond with the same log.

 ## Step 3 - Run the Node.js App with Dapr